3michelin/tables/README.md

 # tables
-Command line truth table generator
+Command line truth table generator (limitations allow "and", "or", and "not".
+Updates coming in the future)